FIWARE/tutorials.PEP-Proxy/README.md

 The [previous tutorial](https://github.com/Fiware/tutorials.Securing-Access) demonstrated that it is possible to Permit or Deny access to resources based on an authenticated user identifying themselves within an application.
-It was simply a matter of the code following a different line of execution if the `access_token` was not found (Level 1 - Authentication Access), or confirming that a given `access_token` had appropriate rights (Level  2 - Basic Authorization).
+It was simply a matter of the code following a different line of execution if the `access_token` was not found (Level 1 - *Authentication Access*), or confirming that a given `access_token` had appropriate rights (Level  2 - *Basic Authorization*).
 The same method of securing access can be applied by placing a Policy Enforcement
-Point (PEP) in front of other services within a FIWARE-based Smart solution.
+Point (PEP) in front of other services within a FIWARE-based Smart Solution.

-A PEP Proxy is a "well-known" public location which lies in front of a secured resource and serves as a gatekeeper for resource access.
-Users or other actors must supply sufficient information to the PEP Proxy to allow their request to succeed and pass through the PEP proxy.
-The PEP proxy then passes the request on to the real location of the real resource itself - the actual location of the secured resource is unknown to the outside user - it could be held in a private network behind the PEP proxy or found on a different machine altogether.
+A **PEP Proxy** lies in front of a secured resource  and is an endpoint found at "well-known" public location.
+It serves as a gatekeeper for resource access.
+Users or other actors must supply sufficient information to the **PEP Proxy** to allow their request to succeed and pass through the **PEP proxy**.
+The **PEP proxy** then passes the request on to the real location of the secured resource itself - the actual location of the secured resource is unknown to the outside user - it could be held in a private network behind the **PEP proxy** or found on a different machine altogether.

-FIWARE [Wilma](https://fiware-pep-proxy.rtfd.io/) is a simple implentation of a PEP proxy designed to work with the FIWARE [Keyrock](http://fiware-idm.readthedocs.io/) Generic Enabler.
-Whenever a user tries to gain access to the resource behind the PEP proxy, the
+FIWARE [Wilma](https://fiware-pep-proxy.rtfd.io/) is a simple implentation of a **PEP proxy** designed to work with the FIWARE [Keyrock](http://fiware-idm.readthedocs.io/) Generic Enabler.
+Whenever a user tries to gain access to the resource behind the **PEP proxy**, the
 PEP will describe the user's attributes to the Policy Decision Point (PDP), request a security decision, and enforce the decision.
 (Permit or Deny).
 There is mimimal disruption of access for authorized users  - the response received is the same as if they had accessed the secured service directly.
 Unauthorized users are simply returned a **401 - Unauthorized** response.

 ## Standard Concepts of Identity Management